Johnny Russell (footballer): Derby County

 Russell joined Derby County on 10 June 2013 for a fee of around £750,000, and he signed a four-year contract.
 He scored twice on his debut in a pre-season friendly at Irish side Bohemians.
 Russell's competition for a starting place consisted of Chris Martin, Conor Sammon and Jamie Ward.
 Russell scored on his competitive debut from the penalty spot in Derby's 1–1 draw with Blackburn Rovers on 4 August.
 He scored a fifth in four friendlies in the Bass Charity Vase final against Burton Albion on 13 August, which Derby lost 3–2.
 Russell fractured his left fibula during the game and was ruled out of action for six weeks.

+In 2017 Mo Johnston suggested Russell move to Sporting Kansas City, and Russell joined them for the 2018 season.

 Sporting Kansas City

 On 31 January 2018, Russell signed with Major League Soccer club Sporting Kansas City on a three-year contract.
 He made his debut for Sporting in the opening game of their 2018 MLS season, a 2–0 defeat against New York City FC on 4 March.
 Russell's solo goal against Los Angeles Galaxy earned him MLS Goal of the Week.
-Russell scored a hat-trick for Sporting KC in a 6–0 win against Vancouver Whitecaps on 20 April, earning him the MLS Player of the week award.
+Russell scored a hat-trick for Sporting KC in a 6–0 win against Vancouver Whitecaps FC on 20 April, earning him the MLS Player of the week award.

+On May 26, 2019, Russell became the first player for Sporting KC to score 2 Hat-tricks which was against Seattle Sounders FC over a 3–2 win.

 In March 2021, Russell was named captain after Matt Besler departed the club.
-On October 28, 2021, Russell was awarded MLS Player of the Week for Week 33 of the 2021 season in recognition of his brace in a 2-0 win over the Los Angeles Galaxy.
+On October 28, 2021, Russell was awarded MLS Player of the Week for Week 33 of the 2021 season in recognition of his brace in a 2–0 win over the Los Angeles Galaxy.
 Russell finished the 2021 regular season with 15 goals, placing him as the highest-scoring Scottish-born player in MLS history.

+In that same year he earned Sporting KC Offensive Player of the Year.
+He won it for being the most Scottish male to score the most goals.
+At the MLS Cup Playoffs he scored a goal to help his team win 3–1 against Vancouver Whitecaps FC.
+In the first round of the Western Conference he scored a penalty to help Sporting win over Real Salt Lake, but unfortunately, Sporting lost in the semifinals to Salt Lake.

+He extended his contract with Sporting Kansas City to stay until 2024.

+In 2022 he was named Co-Humanitarian of the year and started in 31 games that season with eight goals and one assist.